 - Under $50 annual donation: While you won’t be a member, your help will be much appreciated.

 - $50 annual donation: You’re a Barnraisers member!
-You’ll get four updates a year, an invitation to our annual (virtual) member’s meeting, a hand-written thank you card (with a sticker in it!) and early information about training and coaching opportunities.
+You’ll updates on our work, an invitation to our annual (virtual) member’s meeting, a hand-written thank you card (with a sticker in it!) and early information about training and coaching opportunities.

 - $100 annual donation: Everything listed above plus one piece of classic public-radio-fund drive style Barnraisers merchandise (either a shirt or a tote bag).
 Most of all, though, you’ll be double helping our ability to speed and scale this work, which we truly need right now.